.

 Road Transportation

 Poor road conditions and landslides may be encountered.
 Only qualified drivers will transport volunteers in project vehicles, and such vehicles will be well-maintained.
 Seatbelts must always be worn.
-Volunteers are not permitted to drive, and there will be no driving at night, in heavy rain, or in otherwise adverse conditions.
+Volunteers are not permitted to drive, and there will be no driving at night, in heavy rain, or otherwise adverse conditions.
 A mobile phone and emergency equipment (water, first aid kit, spare tire/jack, etc.) will be carried in case of a breakdown.

 Hiking